 - No desire to bear additional children

-- Endometriosis in the uterotubal junction inhibits implantation of the egg: ↑ risk of ectopic pregnancy
+- Endometriosis in the uterotubal junction inhibits implantation of the zygote: ↑ risk of ectopic pregnancy

-- Endometriosis may be associated with histologic subtypes of epithelial ovarian cancer.
+- Endometriosis is associated with a slightly elevated risk of ovarian cancer.

 We list the most important complications.
 The selection is not exhaustive.